zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         ApiMediationServiceConfig config = new ApiMediationServiceConfigReader().loadConfiguration(configurationFile);
         ...
     ```
-*  **Note** ApiMediationServiceConfigReader class has also other methods for loading the configuration
-  from two files, java.util.Map instances or directly from a string.
-Check ApiMediationServiceConfigReader class JavaDoc for details.
+*  **Note:** The `ApiMediationServiceConfigReader` class also uses  other methods for loading the configuration from two files, `java.util.Map` instances, or directly from a string.
+Check the `ApiMediationServiceConfigReader` class JavaDoc for details.

-4. Register with Eureka discovery service.
+4. Register with Eureka Discovery Service.

      Use the following call to register your service instance with Eureka Discovery Service: